Fatball511/Intro/README.md

-# Intro
+# Keith Cheng 📊
-A little introduction about myself
+A little introduction about myself and my data science projects